Trans-Canada Highway: Ontario and Quebec

-From Ottawa, the Trans-Canada Highway continues as a freeway and proceeds 206 km east to Quebec's largest city, Montreal, as Highway 417 in Ontario (and the Queensway in Ottawa) and Autoroute 40 in Quebec.
-The Trans-Canada assumes the name Autoroute Métropolitaine (also known as "The Met" or "Metropolitan Boulevard") as it traverses Montreal as an elevated freeway.
-At the Laurentian Interchange (in Montreal's suburban area), the Abitibi route (Highway 66, Route 117, A-15) rejoins the main TCH line.
-The TCH then follows Autoroute 25 southbound, crossing the St. Lawrence River through the 6-lane Louis-Hippolyte Lafontaine Bridge–Tunnel, and proceeds northeast on Autoroute 20 for 257 km to Lévis (across from Quebec's capital and second largest city, Quebec City).

-East of Lévis, the Trans-Canada Highway continues on Autoroute 20 following the south bank of the St. Lawrence River to a junction just south of Rivière-du-Loup, 173 km northeast of Quebec City.
-At that junction, the highway turns southeast and changes designation to Autoroute 85 for 43 km, and then downgrades from a freeway to Route 185, a non-Autoroute (not limited-access) standard highway for 9 km until Saint-Louis-du-Ha!
+From Ottawa, the highway continues as Autoroute 40 in Quebec.
+The route then follows Autoroute 25 southbound, crossing the St. Lawrence River through the Louis-Hippolyte Lafontaine Bridge–Tunnel, and proceeds northeast on Autoroute 20 to Lévis near Quebec City.
+East of Lévis, the Trans-Canada Highway continues on Autoroute 20 towards a junction near Rivière-du-Loup.
+At that junction, the highway turns southeast and changes designation to Autoroute 85, then to Route 185 until Saint-Louis-du-Ha!
 Ha!, where Autoroute 85 resumes once again.
-The portion from Autoroute 20 to Edmundston, New Brunswick is approximately 120 km long.